How to build a closed terrarium thumbnail

 **Don’t feel like reading?
 Watch our video!**

-1. Add clay balls (1+ cm high)
+1. Add a layer of clay balls (at least 1 cm thick)

-2. Add Sphagnum moss
+2. Add a layer of sphagnum moss

 4. Add Terrarium Substrate

-6. Add plants
+6. Add your plants of choice

 7. Add moss

-• A Container (Preferably glass)
+• A container (Preferably glass)

 • Terrarium substrate mix